jakub-m/bla/README.md

 ```
 Yet another file search tool.
 An equivalent of "find ... | egrep ...".
+The patterns
-The patterns are defined as lower-case literals and two dots "..", like:
+are defined as lower-case literals and two dots "..", like:

     ..foo..    is  /.*foo.*/
     bar..      is /bar.*/
     ..foo..bar is /.*foo.*bar/

+Supports toml files with configurations, either passed explicitly or in default
+locations: [.bla.toml bla.toml ~/.bla.toml]

   -c string
     	Path to toml config file.
 If empty, default locations are checked.